Tryon Palace offers a ONE DAY PASS with Palace Tour, as well as GARDENS, or GALLERIES & GARDENS PASSES, every day of the week.

-- Admittance to Palace’s 16 acres of gardens and grounds, and historic homes, a tour of the Governor’s Palace first floor, cellar and the Kitchen Office, and admittance to museum galleries and exhibits in the North Carolina History Center.
-(At this time, some exhibits and historic homes may be closed for your safety.)
+Admittance to Palace’s 21 acres of gardens and grounds, a tour of Tryon Palace’s first and second floors and cellar, a tour of the Kitchen Office, and admittance to museum galleries and exhibits in the North Carolina History Center.

 After Royal Governor William Tryon chose New Bern to be the Province of North Carolina’s capital city, he made plans to build a capitol that was to become one of the finest public buildings in the American colonies.
 The extravagant cost of its construction, regal size and elegance soon earned the new government building the nickname of “the Governor’s Palace” among NC colonists who were not so pleased with the taxes levied on them to pay for it.
 Today you can tour the re-constructed Palace, built from John Hawk’s original plans, furnished and decorated as it may have looked when it opened in 1770.
 Costumed interpreters will guide you through its grand interior rooms, describing their purpose and how Tryon and his family may have lived while there.

 Monday thru Friday: 11 a.m. to 3:30 p.m.*